woodystock/learner-materials-react-props-and-state/activities/activity-4.md

 # Activity 4 - Loop de loop!

-In `App.js` create a forLoop to render your Cat Card
+In `App.js` create a loop to render your Cat Card with

+Hint: An ES6 looping method might be a little easier than a traditional forLoop
 Hint: To insert JavaScript into our HTML or 'JSX' you'll need to write your JavaScript code inside a pair of curly braces { }.

 <details>